vando026/surgeon/docs/0-README.template.md

 ).show(3)
 ```

-It is also easy to query from structs, maps or arrays in PbSS and PbRl:
+It is also easy to query from structs, maps or arrays in raw event or session
+data:

 ```scala mdoc
 df.select(